vc-abs/at/readMe.md

 ## Findings
 * Krakacha yoga is formed when tithi + vaara = 13.
-* Amritsiddhi Muhurtayoga is a subset of Sarvarthasiddhi yoga.
+* Amritasiddhi Muhurtayoga is a subset of Sarvarthasiddhi yoga.

 ## Glossary
 * **JH**: Jagannatha Hora.